-13 Recognition of Prior Learning
+Recognition of Prior Learning

-- 13.1 A resident A learner could have prior learning or attainment that has been previously accredited by an awarding organisation or could be formally recognised and count towards achievement of a qualification.
-If this is the case, you must: - Reduce the funding amount claimed for the learning aim by the percentage of learning and assessment the resident does not need - Follow the policies and procedures set by the awarding organisation regarding recognition of prior learning, including any restrictions concerning where RPL or prior attainment may not be applied - Ensure you have a robust internal RPL policy and appropriate resources to deliver RPL - 13.2 We do not set limits on the length of time of either prior learning or previously certificated learning.
-However, where the resident's learning and/or achievement occurs outside of three years, you must as part of the initial assessment determine whether the learning is still valid and relevant.

-- You must not use prior learning to reduce funding for English and maths qualifications up to and including level 2 and essential digital skills qualifications up to and including level 1 - 13.3 If a resident enrols on an advanced subsidiary (AS) Level qualification followed by an A Level, you must reduce the funding claimed for the A Level and record this in the 'Funding adjustment for prior learning' field in the ILR.
-You can access ILR information on GOV.UK.
+A Combined Authority resident could have prior learning or attainment that has been previously accredited by an awarding organisation or could be formally recognised and count towards achievement of a qualification.
+If this is the case, you must:

+- Reduce the funding amount claimed for the learning aim by the percentage of learning and assessment the resident does not need - Follow the policies and procedures set by the awarding organisation regarding recognition of prior learning, including any restrictions concerning where RPL or prior attainment may not be applied - Ensure you have a robust internal RPL policy and appropriate resources to deliver RPL - 12.4 We do not set limits on the length of time of either prior learning or previously certificated learning.
+However, where the resident's learning and/or achievement occurs outside of three years, you must as part of the initial assessment determine whether the learning is still valid and relevant. - You must not use prior learning to reduce funding for English and Maths qualifications up to and including level 2 and essential digital skills qualifications up to and including level 1 - 12.5 If a resident enrols on an advanced subsidiary (AS) Level qualification followed by an A Level, you must reduce the funding claimed for the A Level and record this in the 'Funding adjustment for prior learning' field in the ILR. - 12.6 Several of the Combined Authorities Funding Flexibilities over-ride the prior attainment rules depending on the learner's individual circumstance.
+You should check the criteria for the specific funding flexibility to ascertain eligibility.
+For example, individuals may access a second level 3 if they are unemployed or economically inactive and require a different level 3 qualification to access employment in a specific sector.

-14 Breaks in Learning
+13 Breaks in Learning

-- 14.1 You and the learner can agree to suspend learning while the learner takes a break from learning.
-This allows the learner to continue at a later date with the same eligibility that applied when they first started their learning. - 14.2 We will not fund a learner during a break in learning. - 14.3 You must record the date a learner takes a break in learning and the date they restart their learning in the ILR.
-Further guidance on recording breaks can be found on the ILR provider support manual - 14.4 You must have evidence that the learner agrees to return and continue with the same learning aim; otherwise, you must report the learner as withdrawn.
-When the learner returns to learning, you must re-plan and extend the remaining delivery as required. - 14.5 You must not use a break in learning for short-term absences, such as holidays or short-term illness.
+- 13.1 You and the learner can agree to suspend learning while the learner takes a break from learning.
+This allows the learner to continue at a later date with the same eligibility that applied when they first started their learning. - 13.2 Breaks in learning must not be used to 'suspend' learning where contact is lost or the attendance or progress within the programme of the learner is poor. - 13.3 We will not fund a learner during a break in learning. - 13.4 You must record the date a learner takes a break in learning and the date they restart their learning in the ILR.
+Further guidance on recording breaks can be found on the ILR Learning Organisation support manual.

+- 13.5 You must have evidence that the learner agrees to return and continue with the same learning aim; otherwise, you must report the learner as withdrawn.
+When the learner returns to learning, you must re-plan and extend the remaining delivery as required. - 13.6 You must not use a break in learning for short-term absences, such as holidays or short-term illness. - 13.7 By exception only, if a learner does not complete their learning in 2021/22 you will be expected to continue to support their learning until successful completion (or a withdrawal) as part of your 2023/24 allocation.

-15 Subcontracting
+14 Subcontracting